mharen/mharen.github.io/blog/2012/2012-11-amazon-prime-good-bad-and-possibly-ugly.md

 It’s still a big trick when you consider that I can order a carton of macaroni and cheese or a memory upgrade for my laptop pretty late into the evening and have it on my doorstep the next day for $4, or the day after for free (with a membership).
 Nutso.

-Recently I noticed this twist on the “<a href="http://www.amazon.com/gp/help/customer/display.html/ref=hp_navbox_overview_norush?nodeId=200444160#norush">no rush</a>” option when checking out with Amazon Prime:
+Recently I noticed this twist on the “[no rush](http://www.amazon.com/gp/help/customer/display.html/ref=hp_navbox_overview_norush?nodeId=200444160#norush)” option when checking out with Amazon Prime:

 ![image2.png](image2.png)</a>